 Project management training isn’t a set-it-and-forget-it type of undertaking.
 It’s something that should always be evolving to address changing needs, new views on best practices, and ever-advancing technology tools.
-With that in mind, we put together a few scenarios to look for that signal it’s time to take Project Management training—either for individuals within your group or for the PMO as a whole—to the next level.
+With that in mind, we put together a few scenarios to look for that signal it’s time to take Project Management training—either for individuals within your group or for the Project Team as a whole—to the next level.

 When an individual has trouble picking up new skills during standard training courses.
 Some folks just learn in different ways, so take the time to look for different, possibly unconventional types of training opportunities.
 Sessions that focus on increased participation, or perhaps even a short-term internship, may offer individual team members the kind of educational experience that suits their style.